 Read on for the only the only true picture of the supply and demand fundamentals that ultimately drive the price action.
 But first, here’s the graph of the metals’ prices.

 Next, this is a graph of the gold price measured in silver, otherwise known as the gold to silver ratio.

 For each metal, we will look at a graph of the basis and cobasis overlaid with the price of the dollar in terms of the respective metal.
 It will make it easier to provide brief commentary.
 The dollar will be represented in green, the basis in blue and cobasis in red.

 The basis (i.e. abundance) increased a bit this week.
 However, our calculated fundamental price rose a few bucks.

 The same exact thing occurred in silver.
-Slightly growing abundance, but our model shows a slightly higher fundamental price.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Slightly growing abundance, but our model shows a slightly higher fundamental price.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.